softprops/cappi/README.md

 caliperVersion in cappi := Some("custom-version")
 ```

-If you do not which to have Cappi add this to your test classpath for some reason, say your benchmarks are not actually under
+If you do not wish to have Cappi add this to your test classpath for some reason, say your benchmarks are not actually under
 your test class path.
 Set the `caliperVersion` setting to `None`

 ```scala